 Your rights to decide about your healthcare

-Thank you for your interest in Beebe Healthcare’s policy on Advanced Health Care Directives.
-As you may know, Delaware passed the “Death with Dignity Act” in December of 1991.
-It was amended as the “Health Care Decisions Act” in June of 1996 to better reflect the needs expressed by healthcare providers, potential patients, and clergy.
-Basically, there are two types of Advanced Directives in Delaware: End of Life Decisions (formerly known as the Living Will) and Power of Attorney for Health Care.
-Beebe Healthcare has had formal policies on Advanced Directives since 1991 and they are available for you to review.
+The state of Delaware passed the “Death with Dignity Act” in December of 1991.
+It was amended as the “Health Care Decisions Act” in June of 1996 to better reflect the needs expressed by health care providers, potential patients and clergy.
+Basically, there are two types of Advance directives in Delaware: Power of Attorney for Health Care and the End of Life Decisions.

-We applaud you for taking the initiative to become educated about Advance Directives.
-At Beebe Healthcare we believe that our best patient is an informed patient.
+We applaud you for taking the initiative to create an advance directive.
+At Beebe Healthcare we believe that our best patient is an informed and prepared patient.

 About Advance Healthcare Directives